The Office of the Inspector General (OIG) will be looked upon as a professional and competent investigative agency.

 The Office makes unannounced site visits to each state-operated psychiatric hospital and developmental center annually.

 The Office's Training Bureau provides training sessions on investigative skills.
-The Bureau also provides training on Administrative Rule 50 and Rule 51 to community agencies throughout Illinois.
+The Bureau also provides training on Administrative Rule 50 to community agencies throughout Illinois.

 Administrative Rule 50 provides for community agencies to perform investigations on their own with the approval of an OIG Bureau Chief and approved protocol.
 The Office provides a protocol for adoption by agencies, available here.
-Rule 51 provides for community agencies information regarding Adults with Disabilities Domestic Abuse Program.
 Questions about the Office and its activities may be sent by e-mail.